Meaning of Home State Jurisdiction in Arizona | Hildebrand Law, PC

 Facts of the Case

-The parents were married in Arizona in November 1996.
+The parents were married in Arizona on November 1996.
 They moved back and forth between Arizona and Oklahoma during their marriage.
 Their child was born in Oklahoma in 1999.
 Mrs. Welch-Doden returned to Arizona in September and filed for divorce and custody on January 25, 2001.
 At all times, the child was with her.

-On February 6, 2001, husband was served with notice of the Arizona petition.
+On February 6, 2001, the husband was served with notice of the Arizona petition.
 Two days later, he filed a petition for divorce and custody in Oklahoma.
 In the Oklahoma petition, he stated he had not been properly served with the Arizona petition.

 The trial judge ruled that Oklahoma had home state jurisdiction.
 The court found that Oklahoma had been the child’s home state within the six months before the petition was filed.
-Therefore, under the law, Oklahoma was entitled to jurisdiction even though Wife filed first.
+Therefore, under the law, Oklahoma was entitled to jurisdiction even though the Wife filed first.

 The trial judge dismissed the Arizona action.
 The Oklahoma trial judge granted father’s divorce and awarded him custody.
 Wife, still in Arizona with the child, filed a special action and requested a stay of the Arizona order dismissing her action.
 The Court of Appeals granted an initial stay to review this matter.
-However, the court determined that the trial judge was correct in dismissing wife’s custody petition.
+However, the court determined that the trial judge was correct in dismissing the wife’s custody petition.
 It dissolved the stay and indicated that an opinion would follow.